romario-giacholari/romario-giacholari/README.md

-## Hi there 👋
+### Hi there 👋
-My name is Romario, I am an Albanian software engineer based in the UK.
+My name is Romario, I am an Albanian software engineer in the UK.
-If you want to find out more about me, checkout my website https://giacholari.com
+If you want to find out more about me, check my website https://giacholari.com